Upper-level Undergraduate Courses in Language and Literature

 Black Thought: Literary and Cultural Criticism in the African Diaspora

-An introduction to literary and/or cultural thinking in African-America and the Black Diaspora.
-The course focuses on historical trends, critical themes, and characteristics of this work and assesses its relationship to broader political contexts, social movements and cultural transformations.
-Also offered as CAS AA 591.
+An introduction to literary and cultural criticism in African-America and/or the Black Diaspora.
+The course focuses on historical trends, critical themes, and intellectual characteristics of this work and assesses its relationship to broader political contexts, social movements and cultural transformations.

 Teaching American Literature